Monkeypox is not an STI (sexually transmitted infection). But it is a communicable infection.

 Ace – Short or slang for Asexual.

-Aromantic: An Aromantic (aro for short) person is one who experiences little or no romantic attractions to others.
+Aromantic: An Aromantic (aro for short) person is one who experiences little or no romantic attraction to others.
 It is possible for an aromantic person be involved in and enjoy a devoted relationship with another person, but those relations may be closer to friendship and not a romantic one.

 Bi/pan-romantic asexual: A person who is romantically attracted to more than one gender, but does not necessarily have sexual attractions.